gunardilin/mysite/content/post/project-1.md

 {{< rawhtml >}}
   <a href="https://gunardi-dashboard.herokuapp.com" target="_blank"><img src="/images/siteimages/link_icon.png" style="width:20px;height:20px;"></a>
 {{< /rawhtml >}}
 aims to help calculating the fair value of a company stock.
 Therefore it could indicate if a stock is **over**- or **under**valued.
 Without this web app, the author would have to scour the internet to copy the financial datas and entering them manualy into calculator to get an estimation.

+**Warning**: If the app is in sleep mode, it would take 30–45 seconds to reactivate, so have patience.

 # Details:
 This web app is built with *Python* and *plotly* library.
 After opening the web app